 General Chemistry I Lecture and Laboratory.
-(4) Prerequisites: College Algebra or higher level mathematics course, which may be taken concurrently.
+(4) Prerequisites: High school chemistry or Principles of Chemistry (CHE 1313), or Physical Science Survey (PHY 2243 or PHY 2253), and College Algebra (MAT 1313/4) or higher level mathematics taken concurrently.

 A combined lecture and laboratory course that covers the fundamental principles of chemistry and their application.
 Chemical nomenclature, chemical reactions, stoichiometry, atomic structure, bonding theories, energy, periodic properties, and gas laws are among the topics discussed in depth.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Three lecture and 2 lab hours per week.